Cray-HPE/docs-csm/operations/image_management/Build_a_New_UAN_Image_Using_the_Default_Recipe.md

 ## Overview

-The Cray EX User Access Node \(UAN\) recipe currently requires the Slingshot Diagnostics package, which is not installed with the UAN product itself.
+The Cray EX User Access Node (UAN) recipe currently requires the Slingshot Diagnostics package, which is not installed with the UAN product itself.
 Therefore, the UAN recipe can only be built after either the Slingshot product is installed, or the Slingshot Diagnostics package is removed from the recipe.

 First, determine if the Slingshot product stream is installed on the HPE Cray EX system.
 The Slingshot Diagnostics RPM must be removed from the default recipe if the Slingshot product is not installed.

-## Remove Slingshot Diagnostics RPM From Default UAN Recipe
+## Remove Slingshot Diagnostics RPM from default UAN recipe

 This procedure does not need to be followed if the Slingshot package is installed.